roomacarthur/the-tipsy-quiz/README.md

 ## Current Features

-- Ability to have Question read out.
+- Speech Synthesis for reading out the question when needed.
 - Correct and incorrect audio
 - Save score to a local High Scores table.
+- Submit a question to the creator.

 ## Future Features